 Barbara Ferguson Scholarship

 An undergraduate or graduate student with financial need.
 Priority is given to students in the teacher preparation program who plan to teach chemistry or physics

 Scholarship awarded to students in the Teacher Education Program who are English Majors.

 Richard A. Bard

-Scholarship to assist undergraduate students with financial need preparing to be science teachers enrolled in the Teacher Education Program in CEHS.
+Scholarship to assist undergraduate students with financial need preparing to be science teachers enrolled in the Teacher Education Program in CEEL.
 Recipients must be in good academic standing.

 Robert Pines Scholarship

 Supports a scholarship honors program student enrolled in the Elementary or Secondary Education programs